kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->
-Yes. there is an additional work: kube-apiserver uses the keys in `matchLabelKeys` to look up label values from the pod, and change `LabelSelector` according to them. kube-scheduler also handles matchLabelKeys if the cluster-level default constraints has it.
-The impact in the latency of pod creation request in kube-apiserver and the scheduling latency should be negligible.
+Yes.
+On Pod creation, kube-apiserver looks up each key in `matchLabelKeys` and adds the corresponding requirement to `labelSelector`.
+This work is linear in the number of specified keys and only occurs once per Pod.
+At GA, kube-scheduler performs no additional `matchLabelKeys` processing and evaluates the persisted selector through the existing PodTopologySpread path.
+The impact on Pod creation and scheduling latency is expected to be negligible.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?